-Note: If the customer has selected "DERATE" and if there is a low oil pressure condition, the Electronic Control Module (ECM) will limit the engine power until the problem is corrected.
+Note: If the customer has selected "DERATE" and there is a low oil pressure condition, engine power will be limited until the problem is corrected.
 If the oil pressure is within the normal range, the engine may be operated at the rated speed and load.
 However, maintenance should be performed as soon as possible.